Dyslexia

 EMS is not ongoing support — it is targeted remediation with a clear goal: your child reads and spells in French accurately and independently.
 When the skills are built, the program ends.

-• Your child is in a French school (public or private) and is falling behind in French language arts, reading, or writing – despite working hard
+• Your child attends a French school and is falling behind in reading, spelling, or writing despite working hard

-• Your child has been assessed and received a diagnosis of dyslexia or a reading disability, and the school’s support has not been sufficient
+• Your child has dyslexia or a reading disability and requires more structured French literacy support

 A note on adult learners